 In the absence of any selection or constraint, genome size in salamanders is expected to expand by biased stochastic evolution.
 Overall mutation pressure in the clade leads to TE accumulation, as TE deletion rates are low and TE silencing is incomplete (Sun, Arriaza, et al. 2012; Frahry, et al. 2015; Madison-Villar, et al. 2016; Mohlhenrich and Mueller 2016).
 Salamanders’ enormous genomes are the cumulative result of unusually high levels of TE activity and retention (Sun, Shepard, et al. 2012; Sun and Mueller 2014; Keinath, et al. 2015; Liedtke, et al. 2018; Nowoshilow, et al. 2018).

 The ancestral salamander life history included a larval growth stage followed by metamorphosis.
-Metamorphosis is a radical transformation of morphology during the life cycle that produces strikingly different, largely decoupled larval and adult forms (Moran 1994).
-During metamorphosis, as during embryogenesis, salamanders undergo rapid cell division, differentiation, migration, and apoptosis (Alberch 1989).
-The dynamics of these cellular processes are affected by genome size and cell size; as genome/cell sizes increase, developmental rates throughout ontogeny ¾ from embryogenesis through metamorphosis ¾ slow down (Horner and Macgregor 1983; Jockusch 1997).
-Metamorphosis has been lost and regained from the life cycle numerous times by different mechanisms (Chippindale, et al. 2004; Mueller, et al. 2004; Wiens, et al. 2005; Bonett, et al. 2014), producing multiple life history regimes that could shape genome size evolution.
-We outline these regimes, and their predicted effects on genome size evolution, below and in Figure 1:
+Subsequent losses and regains of metamorphosis produced diverse life-history regimes that differ in their predicted effects on genome size evolution.
+We outline these predictions below and in Figure 1:

 Paedomorphosis: In paedomorphic species, some or all stages of metamorphic repatterning are lost, and organisms reach sexual maturity retaining largely larval traits (Gould 1977).
 Because there is no selection to limit time in metamorphosis, there is no associated constraint on genome size.
 Thus, paedomorphs are expected to most closely reflect the background condition of stochastic genome expansion.